-Personal triggers can be anything that remind an addict of his or her opiate abuse, and often linger on their minds, drawing them ever closer to a relapse.
+Personal triggers can be anything that reminds an addict of his or her opiate abuse and often lingers on their minds, drawing them ever closer to a relapse.
 It is for this reason, many addiction treatment professionals stand by the claim that a recovering addict must change and/or avoid all people, places, and things associated with his/her addiction to the greatest extent possible.

 Techniques to Help Prevent a Relapse

-Regardless of the time an addict may have in sobriety, there are always ups and downs in life, and any addict must have the resources that he or she can employ throughout life in order to prevent relapse.
-Many of the techniques addicts can utilize may save their life, and should not be taken for granted.
+Regardless of the time, an addict may have in sobriety, there are always ups and downs in life, and an addict must have the resources that he or she can employ throughout life to prevent relapse.
+Many of the techniques addicts can save their life, and should not be taken for granted.